-PREREQUISITE: 60 hours of credit and PSYC 351 or 355
+PREREQUISITE: 60 hours of credit

-COURSE OBJECTIVES:
+COURSE OBJECTIVES

-- 1. To increase knowledge of the range of exceptionalities with an emphasis on definitions, characteristics, and educational implications of major categories of handicap. - 2.
+- 1. To increase knowledge of the range of exceptionalities with an emphasis on definitions, characteristics, and educational implications of major categories of special need. - 2.
 To deepen understanding of issues related to teaching students with special needs including current research in instructional psychology; status of special education in British Columbia and Canada; and, comparable philosophies, practices, and policies in other educational jurisdictions. - 3.
 To provide strategies for managing and delivering instruction in classrooms and schools.

-COURSE TOPICS AND FORMAT:
+COURSE TOPICS AND FORMAT

-Text materials, lectures, handouts, and other resources will address various categories of special need: communication difficulties, emotional and behaviour disorders, learning disabilities, visual and auditory impairments, physical and mental handicaps, health problems, developmental disorders, giftedness, and cultural differences.
-Related topics (e.g. mainstreaming, inclusion, noncategorical service delivery models, least restrictive environment) will be examined.
+Text materials, lectures, handouts, audio-visual materials, and other resources will address various categories of special need: communication difficulties, emotional and behaviour disorders, learning disabilities, visual and auditory impairments, physical and mental disabilities, health problems, developmental disorders, and giftedness.
+Related topics (e.g. mainstreaming, inclusion, non-categorical service delivery models, least restrictive environment) will be examined.
 In addition, cooperative group learning methods will be employed to further consolidate learning among course participants.

-COURSE REQUIREMENTS:
+COURSE REQUIREMENTS